quantumlib/OpenFermion/README.rst

 .. image:: https://img.shields.io/badge/python-2.7%2C%203.4%2C%203.5%2C%203.6-brightgreen.svg

 OpenFermion is an open source effort for compiling and analyzing quantum algorithms to simulate fermionic systems, including quantum chemistry.
-The current version is an alpha release which features data structures and tools for obtaining and manipulating representations of fermionic Hamiltonians.
+Among other functionalities, the current version features data structures and tools for obtaining and manipulating representations of fermionic and qubit Hamiltonians.

 Getting started